Lumen/Guide Access

 2. The UAPC.

-4. Proposals that receive approval are reported by the Provost’s Office to all of the impacted UW‐Madison offices (Admissions and Recruiting, Registrar, University Communications, Catalogs, Advising, Graduate School, Madison Budget Office, and so on).
+4. Proposals that receive approval are reported by the Provost’s Office to all of the impacted UW‐Madison offices (Admissions and Recruiting, Registrar, the Office of Strategic Communication, Catalogs, Advising, Graduate School, Madison Budget Office, and so on).
 The provost also reports the suspension of admissions or discontinuation to UW System Administration in keeping with relevant policy requirements (per UWSA policy on suspending and discontinuing programs, November 2009), which will convey those results to the board.

 Return to the top